jqwik-team/jqwik/documentation/src/docs/user-guide.template.md

 ### Generation of Dates

 The date generation is in an extra module which have to be add in a project's dependency.
+By default, years between 1900 and 2500 are generated.
+You can change this by setting min/max values.
-Then you can create an arbitrary for date values by calling a static method on class `Dates`:
+You can create an arbitrary for date values by calling a static method on class `Dates`:

 - [`DateArbitrary dates()`](/docs/${docsVersion}/javadoc/net/jqwik/api/Dates.html#dates())
 - [`YearArbitrary years()`](/docs/${docsVersion}/javadoc/net/jqwik/api/Dates.html#years())